AutoCAD: All You Need to Know Before Getting Started

 AutoCAD software is available for MAC and Windows, and supported programming interfaces include ActiveX Automation, VBA, AutoLISP, Visual LISP, ObjectARX, and .NET.
 However, the type of interface to be used will depend on the programming needs and experience of the user.
 On the Autodesk website, we can see that AutoCAD software offers many different options depending on the type of user.
 Thus, one can choose specialized tool sets such as Map 3D, dedicated to mapping applications, Plant 3D for piping and instrumentation schematics, and finally AutoCAD Architecture for accelerating architectural design thanks to more than 8,000 available objects.

 In AutoCAD, there are four types of 3D modeling.
 The first is wireframe modeling, where a three-dimensional structure is designed and used as a reference geometry on which various models and modifications are made.
 The second is the solid modeling where the user will be able to play with different masses.
 Surface modeling offers precise control of curved surfaces.
 Finally, mesh modeling allows the user to freely sculpt shapes, create folds and smoothing.
 The 3D models can be exported in .STL format, which allows them to be 3D printed.
-However, it must be said that AutoCAD has not been designed for additive manufacturing and that there are other more suitable solutions.
-From Autodesk, you can use TinkerCAD for beginners, Fusion 360 or Netfabb for the more advanced.

 Have you used AutoCAD to create 3D printable models?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Don’t forget to sign up for our free weekly Newsletter, with all the latest news in 3D printing delivered straight to your inbox!